CoLRev-Environment/bib-dedupe/paper/paper.md

 - **Translations of container titles**: Given the nested data structure, in which papers are contained in journals, proceedings, or other containers, accurate matching is required for the field of container titles.
 To accomplish this, BibDedupe uses a list of approx. 1,300 translated journal names as replacements in the preprocessing step, effectively increasing the average Jaro-Winkler similarity between journals and their translated titles from 0.45 to 1.0.
 This leads to a substantial improvement in false negatives.

 - **Handling missing values**: While values author, title, and container_title fields are rarely missing, there can be missing values in the other fields, such as the volume, DOI, or abstract.
 Similarity measures typically return insufficient results when only one value is missing.
 For instance, when one paper contains a DOI and the other does not, the similarity would be zero, as it would be the case for different DOIs.
-We distinguish these cases based on a `non_contradictory()` function, which is robust against missing values, and indicates whether non-missing values differ between records.
+I distinguish these cases based on a `non_contradictory()` function, which is robust against missing values, and indicates whether non-missing values differ between records.

 <!--
 Note: there were no improvements in accuracy when handling misplaced values (volume/number/pages) explicitly.
 In addition, we check for misplaced values between selected fields, including the volume, number, and pages.
 Such misplacements were observed in the datasets, and it is plausible to assume that humans and machines perform worse in distinguishing whether a digit represents the volume or number of a paper, given that the other fields often have discernible patterns. -->

-We note that global IDs (like DOIs) contribute to duplicate identification, but neither are identical DOIs considered a sufficient condition for a duplicate, nor are distinct DOIs considered a sufficient condition for non-duplicates.
+I note that global IDs (like DOIs) contribute to duplicate identification, but neither are identical DOIs considered a sufficient condition for a duplicate, nor are distinct DOIs considered a sufficient condition for non-duplicates.
 This is confirmed by the data.
-For the iterative tuning, we designed diagnostic utilities to assess which conditions match for selected (FP/FN) cases.
+For the iterative tuning, I designed diagnostic utilities to assess which conditions match for selected (FP/FN) cases.

 ## Merging